SamuSommer/ScrobbleSync/README.md

 That's why I use the comment workaround.

 #### Why are there two versions, .scpt and .applescript?
 Both versions contain the same code.
+You should **use .scpt**.
-You should use .scpt The .scpt is compiled and works on various macOS versions.
+The .scpt is compiled and backwards compatible to various macOS versions.
 The .applescript can be read and edited in GitHub, which is not possible for .scpt.

 #### Does this collect my data in any way?
 No, I do not get any of your data.
 The only info you put in is your username, and optionally a filepath.
-The API response is handled on device by the script, none of it is sent or saved anywhere.
+Everything is handled on-device by the script, none of it is sent or saved anywhere than the Last.fm servers.

 ## Changelog

+### AutoScrobbleSync

+#### 0.1.0 (28-04-2023)
+- Initial development release

+### ScrobbleSync

 #### 0.6.3 (27-04-2023)
 - Fixed incorrect encoding of >= in VS Code